-Land Surveying - AS Degree & Certificate of Achievement
+Land Surveying - AS Degree & Certificates of Achievement

 The Land Surveying Program offers both an Associate of Science Degree and a Certificate of Achievement.

 The only difference between the Degree and the Certificate is the completion of the

 college’s general education requirements.
 The Degree is 34 program units + 26 general

 education units (for a total of 60 units) and the Certificate is 34 program units.

 Associate in Science and Certificate of Achievement: Land Surveying